Babysitting can be a great first job. But how do you get started?

 If you feel nervous about babysitting for families with infants or babies, you don't have to agree to babysit for that particular family.

-If watching three kids at once seems too overwhelming, you can look for families that only have one or two kids instead.
+If watching three children at once seems too overwhelming, you can look for families that only have one or two children instead.
 Or you and a friend can always babysit for larger groups together and split the money.

 Most babysitters find their first jobs through their network of family members and friends.

 In fact, it's usually good to start slowly and babysit for someone that you know before you jump right into watching children for strangers.

 I even recommend babysitting for free for friends and family a few times to gain childcare experience and get some parent references.
 (Learn more about babysitting references.)